By: Sharon Aron Baron

 Having a Charter High School is bad for Coral Springs and Tamarac, bad for public education, and bad for JP Taravella, to siphon off public dollars for the benefit of private corporations,” said retired Taravella teacher and former Broward County School Board Member David Thomas.

 Does our city commission realize that many Charter Schools are for-profit schools?
-Although Charter Schools are considered public schools, every child that attends a Charter School, is one more that takes badly needed funds from our Broward County public schools.
-Are we going to put more money into Charter Schools USA Founder Jonathan Hage’s pockets so he can pay $100,000 private school tuition for his four children, or to finance his vacation homes?
+Although charter schools are considered public schools, every child who attends a charter school is one more child who takes badly needed funds from our Broward County public schools.
+Will we put more money into Charter Schools USA Founder Jonathan Hage’s pockets so he can pay $100,000 private school tuition for his four children or finance his vacation homes?

-Where are they going to find all of these high school students without depleting students, and funds, from our nearby schools?
+Where will they find all these high school students without depleting funds from our nearby schools?

 Author Profile